 Award winners receive press coverage from publications and media outlets around the world — the kind of exposure that can lead to viral, global recognition of your work.
 Winners, finalists and selected entrants have been featured in major publications including BBC, The Washington Post, Internazionale, VICE, The Times of London, Huffington Post, Spiegel Online, The British Journal of Photography, and The Telegraph.

-Be sure to check out our latest feature on The Guardian
+Be sure to check out the latest feature by The Guardian

-, a beautiful image gallery sharing the work of the 2021 Portrait Award winners with the world.
+, a beautiful image gallery sharing the work of the 2022 Art Photography Award winners with the world.